devb113/hangman_game/README.md

-Check Out the Python application for the H-A-N-G-M-A-N Game here:<a href="https://github.com/devb113/H-A-N-G-M-A-N">Python</a>
+Check Out!
+The Python application for the H-A-N-G-M-A-N Game here: <a href="https://github.com/devb113/H-A-N-G-M-A-N">Python</a>